wuzixiao/Snowpro/snowflake-snowpro-core-certification-practice-exams.md

       Snowflake credits are billed per second; however, a minimum of 60 seconds of billing applies Functionality
       The Enterprise edition has several additional capabilities not provided in the Standard edition.
 These include **multi-cluster virtual warehouses, column-level masking, row access policies, materialized views, and search optimization.**
-      ACCOUNTADMIN is the only role with the privileges required to **create & manage a share** because managing Share is an account-level activity.
     Cluster
-      The following indicators can help determine if a clustering key may be needed. · The table has large volumes of data (e.g., multiple terabytes) · Queries on the table are running slower than expected. · Query performance has gotten worse over time. · The table has a large clustering depth
+      The following indicators can help determine if a clustering key may be needed.
+The table has large volumes of data, e.g. multiple terabytes Queries on the table are running slower than expected.
+Query performance has gotten worse over time.The table has a large clustering depth
   Tasks
     Compute
       The largest compute size available for serverless tasks is equivalent to the capacity of an XXLARGE or 2X-Large user-managed virtual warehouse.